jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 Save the above YAML to `iop-egress.yaml` and apply it to the cluster using `kubectl apply -f iop-egress.yaml`.

-If you list the IstioOperator resource you'll notice the status has changed to `RECONCILING` and once the egress is removed, the status changes back to HEALTHY.
+If we list the IstioOperator resource you'll notice the status has changed to `RECONCILING` and once the egress is removed, the status changes back to HEALTHY.
+We can also look at the pods in the `istio-system` namespace to see that the egress gateway pod was removed.

 Another option for updating the Istio installation is to create separate IstioOperator resources.
 That way, you can have a resource for the base installation and separately apply different operators using an empty installation profile.

 For example, here's how you could create a separate IstioOperator resource that only deploys an internal ingress gateway:

 ```yaml
 apiVersion: install.istio.io/v1alpha1